Spring Initializr

 Once you've configured your Spring Boot app, hit the Generate button (or Ctrl + Enter).
 Spring Initializr will bundle your project into a .zip file.

-In this screenshot down below, I’m creating the Users Manager application that we will develop during the rest of this guide.
+In the screenshots below, we're creating the Demo project that we will develop during the rest of this guide, using different languages for demonstration.

 What's inside the zip?